NatXiao/LasISC-Hostel/README.md

 ## Interesting queries to do

-- Get all available rooms at specific dates for specific number of people SELECT FROM room WHERE max_people =  '3' AND
+- Get all available rooms at specific dates for specific number of people
 - Statistic, where do the clients come from, the percentage of no show, the different length of stay of customer
 - Get the total for the check out
 - Verify a person reservation